DoonOnthon/SorcererCoderNet/README.md

 Our short-term goals for SorcererCoderNet include:
 - Curating a diverse collection of coding challenges spanning different languages and concepts.
-- Launching a series of live lectures on fundamental coding topics and advanced techniques.
 - Rolling out interactive coding environments that allow users to practice and experiment in real time.
 - Establishing a community feedback loop to gather suggestions and shape the platform's evolution.